Skip to content

 3. Open a pull request; ci.yml validates changed areas.

-4. Merge the PR into main; release.yml then opens/updates the "Version Packages" PR.
+4. Merge the PR into main; release.yml remains the release automation hook after the manual release prep lands.

 1. core-v* -> split-webentor-core.yml